Jupi007/dropzonejs-uploader-bundle/README.md

         }

         // Return a success resonse
-        // In case of an error, this bundle will correct the response format by cleaning it
+        // In case of an error, this bundle will correct the response format
         // so Dropzone.JS will display the correct 500 error message return new JsonResponse(['success' => true]);
     }